 Rapid Expansion, 1946-1964

-In September, 1945, students, faculty, and staff of the University of Utah celebrated along with the rest of the world when World War II ended.
-During the last year of the conflict, enrollment at the University had dropped to a new low of 3,418 students; but within a year of the end of the war, the student population had doubled to 6,821.
-This influx of students caused severe overcrowding at the University, where the building program had been slowed or suspended by the needs of national defense.
-Fortunately, however, during the war Fort Douglas had been expanded drastically, and now, with the war over, the temporary buildings–some of which are still in use at the turn of the new century--erected to accommodate the soldiers could now be turned to more peaceful purposes.
+In September 1945, students, faculty, and staff of the University of Utah celebrated along with the rest of the world when World War II ended.
+During the last year of the conflict, enrollment at the university dropped to a new low of 3,418 students; however, within a year of the end of the war, the student population doubled to 6,821.
+This influx of students caused severe overcrowding at the university, where construction was slowed or suspended due to the needs of national defense.
+Fortunately, during the war, Fort Douglas had expanded drastically, and with the war over, the temporary buildings erected to accommodate soldiers could now be turned to more peaceful purposes.

-President Olpin retired from University service in 1964, but he left a campus greatly expanded both in size and in student population.
+President Olpin retired from university service in 1964, but he left a campus greatly expanded both in size and in student population.
 Under his leadership, the campus had quadrupled in size, and the number of buildings had also increased dramatically.
 Student population had gone from under 4,000 when he began his tenure, to over 12,000 by the time he left.
-Little could he realize, as he handed over the reins to new President James C. Fletcher, that tensions were at work in the country that would reach even to the cloistered halls of the campus on the east bench of Salt Lake City.
+Little could he realize, as he handed over the reins to new President James C. Fletcher, that rising tensions in the country would soon reach the cloistered halls of the campus on the East Bench of Salt Lake City.

 President of the era: